 Volunteer for special events

 After completing probation, the Auxiliary becomes part of the rank and file.
-Their duties include:
+Duties include:

 4-hour weekly drills on Wednesday evenings

-24 hours per month (minimum) of ride-along time with engine and/or truck companies
+24 hours per month (minimum) of ride-along time with an engine or truck company

 Multiple alarm fires

 Community Emergency Response Team (CERT)

 This position is an appointed member who oversees the operation of the Auxiliary program.